Skip to content

 2. Context Filtering: The Ward (38) verifies the Sigil's scopes.
 Providers not visible to the user are pruned.

-• The Animator: The selected model implementation.
+• The Animator: The selected runtime handle.

 5. The Modality Zip (Joint Intelligence)